FAQs - Visiting With Children

 Do I have to accompany my child to events?

-We ask that all children under ten are accompanied by an adult to events.
+We ask that all children under ten are accompanied by an adult to in-person events.
 Everyone attending an event will require a ticket.
-As space is limited, we can only admit ticket holders.
-Additional babies/ siblings may only be admitted at our discretion.
+We are sorry but we will not be able to admit additional babies/siblings this year due to space and social distancing restrictions.

 Do I need a ticket to take my baby to a children’s event?

 If the event is for children under two you will need to purchase a ticket.
-For all other events, you can request a free baby ticket for babies under 2 years from the Box Office on the day of the event.
+For all other events, you can request a free baby ticket for babies under 2 years.
+Please request a free baby ticket a few days before your event by emailing firstname.lastname@example.org.

 Are there any free things for children to do at the Book Festival?